kevinpeno/inline/README.md

 # inline
-css grid framework that doesn't use floats
+css grid component that doesn't use floats